amaraliou/spotistats/README.md

 - Modify how the token data is saved in the CookieStore
 - Find a way to refresh the token when expired
-- Make all the api functions return JSON Data for a possible VueJS frontend
+- Make Login page responsive
-- Integrate Echo
+- Work on homepage
-- Create corresponding Vue components
+- Create a responsive navbar template